ArismitaM/Zense-Project/README.md

 ## 💡 Problem Statement

-Using ML to develop a reliable assistant for the Indian army.
+Using ML to develop an assistant to identify suspicious adversary build-ups in border areas and pre-warn about the strength of a prospective raiding party of the adversary.

 ## 🎖 Background